MustafaArikan/AO_Registration/README.md

 Code for registering video output from high-resolution retinal imaging systems

 ## Notes
-Added parallel processing, reduced times for a 32 frame video (30 good frames) from 80 seconds to ~45 seconds.
+* Added parallel processing, reduced times for a 32 frame video (30 good frames) from 80 seconds to ~45 seconds.
+* 26.10.2015 added a new FrameStack object to hold video frames, extends ndarray  object to keep track of frame ids

 ## Funding